 The STA complies with the second element (changed regulations).

-If a STA receives a Transmit Power Envelope element with the Local Maximum Transmit Power Interpretation subfield equal to 1 or 3 (EIRP PSD) and the Maximum Transmit Power Count subfield indicating a value of N greater than 8 from an AP that the STA identifies to have BSS bandwidth of 160 or 80+80 MHz, then the STA shall use the Maximum Transmit PSD 1-8 subfields to determine the maximum transmit PSD for each 20 MHz channel within the 160 MHz or 80+80 MHz BSS bandwidth.
-The STA shall ignore the Maximum Transmit PSD X subfields with X > 8.
+If a STA receives a Transmit Power Envelope element with the Local Maximum Transmit Power Interpretation subfield equal to 1 or 3 (EIRP PSD) and the Maximum Transmit Power Count subfield indicating a value of N greater than 1, 2, 4 or 8 from an AP that the STA identifies to have BSS bandwidth of 20, 40, 80 or 160/80+80 MHz, respectively, then the STA shall use the Maximum Transmit PSD 1-M subfields (M equal to 1, 2, 4 or 8 for BSS bandwidth of 20, 40, 80 or 160/80+80 MHz, respectively) to determine the maximum transmit PSD for each 20 MHz channel within the BSS bandwidth.
+The STA shall ignore the Maximum Transmit PSD X subfields with X > M.

-NOTE—This might occur when the AP supports PHY mode(s) unknown to the STA, and the actual BSS bandwidth is wider than 160 or 80+80 MHz.
+NOTE—This might occur when the AP supports PHY mode(s) unknown to the STA, and the actual BSS bandwidth is wider than the BSS bandwidth reconized by the STA.

 [End of File]